Accurate Label Inspection [Success Story]

 Improved quality control—the iVu quickly and reliably detects missing, skewed and double labels on bottles, ensuring customers receive quality products

 Resource savings—the customer was able to identify labeling issues early on and make corrections to the system, resulting in fewer bottles being scrapped

 An Ohio-based company produces heavy-duty plastic bottles for brands ranging from liquid laundry detergent and soft drinks to car care and lifestyle products.
 Product labeling is just one process that is fulfilled in their facility.

 The company was experiencing several quality control issues—bottles were coming off the line with missing, skewed and double labels.
 As a result, the customer was scrapping over 2,000 bottles a month, a process which requires them to cut out the mislabeled portion of the bottles and re-grind the plastic for reuse.
 Further, the labeling errors began prompting serious customer complaints.
 To avoid scrapping additional bottles and losing loyal customers, the company came to Banner for a label inspection solution.

-Banner installed two iVu Plus Remote TG Gen 2 cameras per line at the customer’s facility, allowing them to reliably inspect labeling on the front and back of various bottle types.
-Using the iVu’s Match tool, the customer can automatically verify that a specific label pattern, shape or part in any orientation matches a reference pattern, and the cameras can identify and sort up to ten unique products within a single inspection.
+Banner installed two iVu Series vision sensors per line at the customer’s facility.
+This makes it possible to reliably inspect labeling on the front and back of various bottle types.
+Using the Match tool, the customer can automatically verify that a specific label pattern, shape, or part matches a reference pattern, regardless of orientation.
+The cameras can identify and sort up to ten unique products within a single inspection.
 When a bad label is detected, the part is pushed off the conveyor into a scrap bin.